 Bah humbug no more!
-Whether you've caught it or not, the holiday spirit will surely catch you when you participate in Child Advocates' Santa's Wish List program this year!
+Whether you've caught it or not, the holiday spirit will surely catch you when you participate in Child Advocates' Santa's Wish List program!

 Santa's Wish List provides Christmas gifts for children served by the Child Advocates, who have been victims of life-threatening abuse or neglect and - as a result - have been placed in protective custody of Child Protective Services.
 The Santa's Wish List program makes the holiday season brighter for these children who might otherwise be without gifts for Christmas.

 There are five ways to help a child have a very special Christmas.

 - Make a donation to Santa’s Wish List

 Want to bring some holiday cheer to an abused child but don't have time to deal with the logistics?
 Let us take care of it for you!
 Your online contribution or check mailed to Child Advocates (please designate Santa's Wish List on check) will go straight to Santa's Workshop, where Santa's elves will buy and distribute gifts for you!

 - Sponsor a child (or multiple children)